salmanhasansalmanzuberihussain/MobileAppResearch/README.md

 March 26th, 2025 [Blockage] (Must go around with new clips and all videos) Import all videos on expo

+March 31st, 2025
+Adding Video Insert.
+Something to watch for is update of expo react native, so continue to program dont fall in love is my advice to myself and continue to stay in Princeton spirit.
+Not everything is about me in life.
 March 28th, 2025
 Inserting videos on expo and making sure all versions work